loopingz/webda.io/packages/webda/README.md

      ...
      "MyService": {
        require: "./myservice.js",
-       sentence: "I am a getter and i've sent an welcome email to you" }
+       sentence: "I am a getter and I've sent a welcome email to you" }
      ...
   }